 A long beach stroll… and a nice cup of joe?
 It might not be the first beverage of choice you think of sipping along the sandy shore, but homegrown Hawaiian coffee is hard to resist.

-While you’re there, be sure to grab a cup or two.
+While you’re there, be sure to grab a cup or two at three of the islands of Hawaii.
 The Big Island (in Kona), Maui, and Oahu all have coffee farms that tourists are welcome to visit.

 Related Post: The Ultimate Hawaii Packing List: What to Bring and What to Skip

 If you opt to purchase Kona coffee in your home state, make sure that it’s 100% Kona Coffee!
-Some brand-name companies claim to sell purely Kona grown coffee, when in fact, the beans are from other origins.
+Some brand-name companies claim to sell purely Kona-grown coffee, when actually, the beans are from other origins.

 The Dole Plantation is Home to the Largest Maze in the World

 Who lives in a pineapple under the sea?
 That would be SpongeBob, and we can’t help but wonder if he bought his home at the Dole Plantation.
-Not only is it the world’s largest pineapple plantation -- it’s home to the world’s largest maze!
+Not only is it the world’s largest pineapple plantation at 12,746 square miles — it’s home to the world’s largest maze!

 The Pineapple Garden Maze consists of three acres with two and a half miles of twists and turns.
 In addition, visitors can download the Dole Plantation app for an enhanced labyrinth experience.